Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Introduction

-\paragraph{Main Contributions.} In this paper, we propose a policy gradient based actor--critic algorithm to solve a class of continuous-time, finite-horizon stochastic LQ problems under the model-free, episodic RL setting.
+\paragraph{Main Contributions} In this paper, we propose a policy gradient based algorithm to solve a special class of continuous-time, finite-horizon stochastic LQ problems under the model-free, episodic RL setting, where the state processes are one dimensional and there is no running control award.
 Our main contributions are \begin{enumerate} \item[(1)] We provide a convergence and regret analysis when the volatility of the state process is affected by both state and control.
 The regret is upper bounded by the order of $O(N^{\frac{3}{4}})$ (up to a logarithmic factor), where $N$ is the number of episodes.
-While it may not yet be the best regret bound, to our best knowledge, it is the first sublinear regret result obtained in the entropy-regularized exploratory framework of \cite{wang2020reinforcement}, with state- and action-dependent volatility. \item[(2)] We take a model-free approach to develop our algorithm, i.e., a policy gradient based (soft) actor--critic algorithm, and base our analysis on the stochastic approximation scheme.
+While it may not yet be the best regret bound, to our best knowledge, it is the first sublinear regret result obtained in the entropy-regularized exploratory framework of \cite{wang2020reinforcement}, with state- and action-dependent volatility. \item[(2)] We take a model-free approach to develop our algorithm, and base our analysis on the stochastic approximation scheme.
 In particular, the policy gradient in this paper is a ``model-free gradient'' instead of a ``model-based gradient'' commonly taken in discrete-time RL.
 As a result, we do not need to estimate model primitives in the entire analysis, circumventing the issues discussed earlier arising from estimating/learning those model parameters. \item[(3)] We propose a novel exploration schedule.
 Note that stochastic policies are considered in this paper for both conceptual and technical reasons.
 Conceptually, stochastic policies reach more action areas otherwise not necessarily explored by deterministic policies.
 Technically, we apply the policy gradient method developed in \cite{jia2021policypg} that works only for stochastic policies.
 Gaussian exploration policies are shown to be optimal in achieving the ideal balance between exploration and exploitation, whose variance represents the level of exploration.
 We propose a decreasing schedule of variances for the Gaussian exploration over iterations, guided by the desired regret bound.

 \end{enumerate}